escreven/liveimport/doc/comparison.rst

 One advantage of autoreload's patching approach is that an existing class instance immediately reflects changes made to its methods.
-While that can be useful, it is hard to always get right as a user, since new versions of methods must be made to work correctly with existing instance state.
+While that can be useful, it's hard to always get right as a user, since new versions of methods must be made to work correctly with existing instance state.
 LiveImport doesn't patch; existing instances keep their old method definitions.